RebeccaMorolong/-Marketing-Campaign-Analysis-SQL-Portfolio-Project-/README.md

 - Segment customers by education, marital status, and region
 - Recommend which channels work best for which segments

+## Goal: Understand campaign performance and customer response patterns.

+## SQL Skills:
+CTEs, joins, case statements, aggregation, window functions

+##  Project Idea:

+Compare different campaign channels (email, SMS, social media)

+Analyze open rates, click-throughs, conversions

+Segment users based on behavior or demographics

+## Sample Questions to Answer:

+What was the ROI for each marketing channel?

+Which customer segment responded best to which campaign?

 ## 🧱 Schema
 - `customers`: customer demographics
 - `campaigns`: marketing campaign metadata